-• Support the provision of limited Villa Condo residential development within compatible development areas to support accessible and lowmaintenance living options for groups such as retirees and those with mobility impairments.
+Support the provision of limited Villa Condo residential development within compatible development areas to support accessible and low-maintenance living options for groups such as retirees and those with mobility impairments.

-- 7.45 Where determined to be compatible and appropriate, Villa Condo developments may be considered in the following areas shown on Map 05: Land Use Strategy. - a) Cluster Residential; - b) Cluster Live-Work; - c) Institutional and Community Services; and - d) Commercial. - 7.46 Villa Condo developments should be grouped within specific areas of the subject lands in order to maximize open space uses and development efficiency. - 7.47 Villa Condo developments may be located within the community core, where access to local amenities such as shops, services, community/recreational opportunities, and the active transportation network can be maximized.
+- 7.45 Where determined to be compatible and appropriate, Villa Condo developments may be considered in the following areas shown on Map 05: Land Use Strategy. - a) Cluster Residential; and - b) Institutional and Community Services. - 7.46 Villa Condo developments should be grouped within specific areas of the subject lands in order to maximize open space uses and development efficiency. - 7.47 Villa Condo developments may be located within the community core, where access to local amenities such as shops, services, community/recreational opportunities, and the active transportation network can be maximized. - 7.48 Villa Condo developments within the Plan area should: - a) have an approved local plan meeting the requirements of Section 25, Section 26, and Appendix B of this Plan;